Introduction

 At minimum, each request needs:

-After enhancement, you submit the final LLM response back via reporting calls.
+After enhancement, you submit the final LLM response back via acknowledge or acknowledge_async.

 Next steps